mytharcher/rainbow/README.md

 [简体中文](http://yanjunyi.com/blog/posts/npm-rainbow)

-A node [Express][] router middleware for Ajax RESTful API base on certain folder path.
+A node [Express][] router middleware for RESTful API base on certain folder path.

 Rainbow mapping all HTTP request route to controllers folder each as path to file as URL.